HajComputer/HajComputer/README.md

 - The **logical correspondence between natural language and SQL**
 - **Latest NL2SQL (Text-to-SQL)** methodologies
 - Open-source libraries related to **data intelligence & reasoning**
+- **After achieving Rank #1 on the Spider 2.0-DBT Leaderboard**, now tackling **Spider 2.0-lite**, a benchmark that gets even closer to the true essence of NL2SQL.

 ---